 To discuss in which direction you would take the thesis/project if you had more time to do so

 To provide a sense of closure to everyone involved in this process

 To give you the valuable experience in oral expression gained from conducting the defense

 To provide a public venue for you to present your work

 You must submit one copy of the pre-defense draft, complete with scholarly apparatus (e.g., appendices, graphs, maps, etc.), to your Thesis Director and one copy to the Second Reader at least two weeks prior to the defense.
 This step gives everyone time to review the thesis and to prepare questions for the defense.
-Students are required to notify the Honors College about their defense date and time by completing the online Defense Confirmation Form.
+Students are required to notify the Honors College about their defense date and time by completing the Senior Thesis Defense Notification Form (available via Google Form).
 Since thesis defenses are considered public events, it is important to understand that any interested persons may attend, though they may not actively participate in the defense.